-Obtaining the necessary permits can be a time consuming process and there is a risk that the Company will not obtain these permits on acceptable terms, in a timely manner or at all.
+Obtaining the necessary permits can be a time-consuming process and there is a risk that the Company will not obtain these permits on acceptable terms, in a timely manner or at all.
 The costs and delays associated with obtaining the necessary permits and complying with these permits and applicable laws and regulations could materially delay or restrict the Company from proceeding with the development of a project.
 Any failure to comply with applicable laws and regulations, even if inadvertent, could result in material fines, penalties or other liabilities.
-In extreme cases, failure could result in the suspension of the Company's activities or forfeiture of one or more of the Company's leases or permits.
+In extreme cases, failure could result in the suspension of the Company's leases or permits.